crossplane/crossplane/docs/introduction/composition.md

 > Note that composite resources and compositions are _cluster scoped_ - they
 > exist outside of any Kubernetes namespace.
 A claim is a namespaced proxy for a
 > composite resource.
-This enables an RBAC model under which application
+This enables Crossplane to model complex relationships
-> operators may only interact with infrastructure via resource claims.

-## Defining Infrastructure
+> between XRs that may span namespace boundaries - for example MySQLInstances
+> spread across multiple namespaces can all share a VPC that exists above any
+> namespace.

+## Creating A New Kind of Composite Resource

-New kinds of infrastructure resource are defined by an infrastructure operator.
+New kinds of composite resource are defined by a platform builder.
 There are two steps to this process:

 1. Define your composite resource, and optionally the claim it offers.
 1. Specify one or more possible ways your composite resource may be composed.